 Northwest Framingham is characterized by abundant woodland, working farms, and pastoral views.
 It is home to many miles of trails, including the Bay Circuit Trail.
 Recreation opportunities abound, from Callahan State Park to the Town's Wittenborg Woods.

-Please help protect this land!
+Please help us finish this project!

 Wayside Forest consists of two parcels in the northwest corner of Framingham, one of approximately 27 acres and one of approximately 25 acres.

 The lowest elevations of the property occur in the north and east, where the property has frontage on Dartmouth Drive to the north and Wayside Inn Road to the east.
 Here, there are a series of isolated wetlands and several vernal pools.

 The topography rises very steeply to the south, leveling off slightly in some areas.
 One interesting feature is a ravine that begins on the southwest property line and continues onto a neighboring property.

 Why protect this land

 Wayside Forest was identified in the 2000 Greater Callahan Plan as a top priority for protection.
 This is because of its size, its proximity to existing conservation land (it is adjacent to SVT's Henry's Hill Reservation and sits across the street from the Town of Framingham's Wittenborg Woods), and its high-quality wildlife habitat.